Bacterial contamination screening

 As a sample could potentially flag as a positive at any time, we’ve set up remote monitoring of the testing system 24 hours a day, 7 days a week (24/7).
 We also have 24/7 recall with a National Recall Office.

-If the platelets and/or their associated components (e.g. red cell or plasma) have already been issued at the time of the IMP, our National Recall Office notifies the relevant Transfusion Service Provider so that they can recall the platelet and any associated components.
+If the platelets and/or their associated components (e.g. red cell or clinical plasma) have already been issued at the time of the IMP, our National Recall Office notifies the relevant transfusion laboratory to return the implicated platelet and any associated components to Lifeblood.

-If the component has been transfused, the Transfusion Service Provider will contact the treating clinician for them to manage the patient with the knowledge of the preliminary result.
+If the component has been transfused, the transfusion laboratory will contact the treating clinician so they can manage the patient with the knowledge of the preliminary result.

-We send all positive culture bottles to an external reference laboratory to have a Gram stain, organism ID and antibiotic sensitivity (if not a common skin contaminant).
-All organisms identified from the Gram stain are notified to the relevant transfusion laboratory.
+We send all positive culture bottles to an external reference laboratory to have a Gram stain and culture.

-Gram stain results are generally available several hours after the IMP is obtained.
+Gram stain results are generally available several hours after the IMP is obtained and then notified to the transfusion laboratory.

-As relevant additional information becomes available, a progress report is sent to the Transfusion Service Provider, such as donor information that might assist in the management of the transfused patient or further information, including bacterial identification and antibiotic sensitivity.
+If microbial culture is successful, organism identification is performed.
+Antibiotic sensitivity is also reported if the component has been transfused.
+As relevant additional information becomes available, a progress report is sent to the transfusion laboratory, such as donor information that might assist in the management of the transfused patient or further information, including bacterial identification and antibiotic sensitivity.

-In all cases where components have been transfused, a final report is forwarded to the Transfusion Service Provider when all laboratory investigations are complete.
+In all cases where components have been transfused, a final report is forwarded to the transfusion laboratory when all laboratory investigations are complete.